No tuition fees

 There are no tuition fees payable for this program.
 However, at the beginning of each semester (summer semester: April–September, winter semester: October–March) the university matriculation fee will have to be paid to Humboldt-Universität zu Berlin.

-Matriculation fees for Master’s students are currently (winter semester 2018/2019) set at 314.39 Euro for each semester (six months) consisting of: an administrative fee (50.00 Euro), contributions to the student union and student facilities (8.50 + 54.09 Euro) and the public transport travel pass for Berlin and Potsdam (201.80 Euro - the latter is obligatory for Bachelor’s and Master's students) (up-to-date prices can be found here: https://www.hu-berlin.de/de/studium/bewerbung/imma/semesterbeitrage).
+The matriculation fee for Master’s students are currently (summer semester 2021) set at 315.64 Euro per semester (= six months).
+They consist of an administrative fee (50 Euro), contributions to the student union and student facilities (9.75 Euro + 54.09 Euro) and the public transport travel pass for Berlin and Potsdam (201.80 Euro, obligatory for Bachelor’s and Master's students).

 Please see section Health insurance (internal link)